 The easiest way to install the new functions to your workspace is by using the internal editor.
-First copy the file queueing.r to your work directory, then enter edit(file=''queueing.r'') in the R command line.
+First copy the file queueing. r to your work directory, then enter edit (file=''queueing.r'') in the R command line.
 After the editor has opened, press CTRL-A to select the entire file contents followed by CTRL-R to execute the selection.
 Then close the editor.
 Now each function can be invoked by simply entering its name and the corresponding parameters.
+Proceed in a similar fashion with the file qmeapprox.r.
 Whenever a function does return more than a single value, all results are embedded in a data frame.
 This compound variable type is unique to R and allows for simple access of its contents by name of the element.

-The available functions have been arranged in two groups.
+The available functions of the queueing library have been arranged in two groups.
 Utility and helper functions have been assigned to the first group, whereas the model implementations for the M/M/c/K, the M/ME/c//N and the G/G/c queueing model belong to the second group.
 The sole purpose for this arrangement has been the gain in readability of the source code.
 There is no impact on the execution.